How to Sell on Instagram The Smart Way [7 Tested Tips to Get You Started]

 Take a look at @michi_ny.

-This elegant eCommerce solution is both mobile-ready and user-friendly.
+This elegant eCommerce tool is both mobile-ready and user-friendly.

 To see it in action, check out the account of Wall Street Journal on Instagram.